 Nurtured on John Coltrane and Betty Carter, she brings surprise and daring to her performances, whether it be “standards” or what she calls “SlamJazz.”
 Her artistic background is rich and diverse.

-Currently she is working on her one-woman show “Boundaries,” which she premiered in Paris last before performing it in Italy and as well creating music for the rarely talked about and little-known Haikus of Richard Wright,
+Currently she is touring another one-woman show “Boundaries,” which she premiered in Paris last before performing it in Tuscany and Venice.
+As well she is creating music for the rarely talked about and little-known Haikus of Richard Wright,

 Gwen also uses her improvising chops in collaboration with Iranian dancer/choreographer Mehdi Farajpour.
 Together they were awarded best performance for the PUF in Croatia in 2016.
 This collaboration has taken her to Greece, Germany, and most recently South Korea.

 Gwen studied dance with Yolande Burke and Bill Louther in London, and with Elsa Wolliaston in Paris.

 She has released 2 albums, the first “Water Gazing,” in 2002 and “Conversions,” in 2014 with pianist Jobic Le Masson.